This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip.

-• Avoid food and drink (including ice cubes) which may have been prepared by someone infected with the virus and has not washed their hands properly, or washed them in water contaminated with sewage.3
+• Drink bottled water and avoid food and drink which may have been prepared by someone infected with the virus and has not washed their hands properly, or washed them in water contaminated with sewage.4

 Ready to get started?
 Check now for your nearest travel health clinic.